St. Louis approves police body cameras ahead of more protests

 The St. Louis Metropolitan Police Department tested body cameras from December 2015 through the beginning of 2016, but city officials decided it was too costly, Reed said.

-Police will use the cameras under the test program but the police union will have to approve permanent body cameras, he said.
+Police will use the cameras under the test program but the police union will have to approve permanent body cameras, Reed said.

-Cities that have body cameras have found a decrease in the use of force by police officers, fewer complaints against police and more community engagement with police, according to Reed.
+Cities that have body cameras have found a decrease in the use of force by police officers, fewer complaints against police and more community engagement with police, Reed said.

 The protests are in response to a judge’s decision to find former officer Jason Stockley, 36, not guilty of first-degree murder in the killing of Anthony Lamar Smith, 24.